gjbex/Julia_good_bad_ugly/source-code/README.md

 1. `types`: notebooks and scripts to illustrate typing in Julia.
 1. `code-organization`: some illustrations of organizing code in modules and packages, as well as documentation.
+1. `ecosystem`: a few illustrations of third-party packages in Julia's ecosystem.